Fondo de planta borrosa de tratamiento de cáncer de mecc

 General Information About Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor

-• Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a disease in which malignant (cancer) cells form in the tissues of the brain.
+• Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a cancer that forms in the tissues of the brain.

 • Certain genetic changes may increase the risk of AT/RT.

-• The signs and symptoms of AT/RT are not the same in every person.
+• The symptoms of AT/RT are not the same in every person.

-• CNS AT/RT is detected (or found) with tests that examine the brain and spinal cord.
+• CNS AT/RT is found with tests that examine the brain and spinal cord.

 • Childhood AT/RT is diagnosed using a biopsy, and the tumor may be removed in the same surgery.

-Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a disease in which malignant (cancer) cells form in the tissues of the brain.
+Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a cancer that forms in the tissues of the brain.

 About half of these tumors form in the cerebellum or brain stem.
 The cerebellum is the part of the brain that controls movement, balance, and posture.
 The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.
 AT/RT can also begin in other parts of the brain and spinal cord.